zeek/zeek/scripts/base/init-bare.zeek.rst

    :Type: :zeek:type:`function` (p: :zeek:type:`pkt_hdr`, d: :zeek:type:`string`) : :zeek:type:`bool`

    Function for skipping packets based on their UDP header.
-If defined, this function will be called for all UDP packets before Bro performs any further analysis.
+If defined, this function will be called for all UDP packets before Zeek performs any further analysis.
 If the function signals to discard a packet, no further processing will be performed on it.